COSMOS-CTC-Cambridge/GRTeclyn/docs/code_structure.md

 On this page we provide some hints on how to find your way around the code, but in the end you just have to dive in and learn as you go.

-Some useful references can be found in [[Useful resources | Useful resources]].
+Some useful references can be found in [Useful resources](useful_resources.md).
 One should look at the guides on C++ classes, inheritance and templating, which are used extensively in the code - some basic knowledge of these concepts is assumed below.

 ## Hierarchy of GRTeclyn